FVITech/Web1000/final.md

     1. The website must have your name, contact information, skills, and at least two links to portfolio items you are hosting on fvi-grad.
     2. The website must not be in a subdirectory of the document root. ie. It needs to be accessible by going to yourusername.fvi-grad.com/ without anything after the slash.
     3. You can and should use a template
+    4. Include the link to your website in your answers document